Picking a scheme

 When you apply to join the scheme, you’ll be inspected and rated by one of our professional inspectors who will visit overnight as a mystery guest.
 The following morning the inspector will discuss their visit and give you constructive feedback.

 In order to achieve a star rating the Common Quality Standards must be met.
-As well as your establishment having a page on theAA.com, you'll have access to AA logos and a range of signage and there are a whole host of other benefits too.
+As well as your establishment having a page on theAA.com, you'll have access to AA logos and a range of signage and there are marketing benefits too.

 If your hotel has been assessed and rated by VisitEngland, VisitScotland, VisitWales or Tourism Northern Ireland, you can still join any one of our schemes.

-The Associate recognition scheme simply uses the rating awarded to your establishment by one of these tourist boards, entitling your establishment to a range of marketing benefits (outlined in the Membership Benefits leaflet).
+The Associate recognition scheme simply uses the rating awarded to your establishment by one of these tourist boards, entitling your establishment to a range of marketing benefits.
 There is no need for a visit from one of our inspectors.
 You would be able to market your establishment as an AA X-star Associate member.

 If your recognition with VisitEngland/VisitScotland/VisitWales/Tourism Northern Ireland ceases so will your recognition with the AA.

 This involves an overnight inspection testing all services but no star rating is awarded.
 The Rosette award may be awarded for culinary excellence.
-As well as your establishment having a page on theAA.com there are a whole host of other benefits.
+As well as your establishment having a page on theAA.com there are also marketing benefits.

 This is a marketing-only scheme and an inspection does not take place.
-Your establishment will feature on theAA.com as 'AA Advertised' and without a star rating, and there are a whole host of other benefits too.
+Your establishment will feature on theAA.com as 'AA Advertised' and without a star rating, and there are marketing benefits too.

 AA Hotel & Hospitality Services